-How Judas Priest Defined Their Stage Legend With ‘Unleashed in the East’
+How Judas Priest Became a Stage Legend on ‘Unleashed in the East’

-Judas Priest undertook a '70s-era rite of passage when they issued Unleashed in the East – their first, and arguably still-definitive, concert document – in September 1979.
+Judas Priest undertook a '70s-era rite of passage when they recorded Unleashed in the East – their first, and arguably still-definitive concert document – in February 1979.

 Though many of their contemporaries issued two-disc live albums at the time, Unleashed in the East was confined to a single slab of vinyl.
 With it, Judas Priest not only earned a deserved place among the decade's most acclaimed live LPs but also gave many of their newest fans a chance to become acquainted with the band’s earliest work.